ORNL-CEES/DataTransferKit/docs/source/overview.rst

       deprecated) version 1.0 API using the new 2.0 implementation.
 See the notes below for more details.

-    * C Interfaces.
-Provides basic C interfaces to a subset of DTK algorithms.

-    * Fortran Interfaces.
-Provides basic Fortran interfaces to a subset of DTK algorithms.
+    * C and Fortran Interfaces.
+Provides basic C and Fortran interfaces to a subset of DTK algorithms.

     Outside of the DTK source code, other applications have implementations of the DTK client interfaces in their code base